meganz/mpenc_doc/source/engineering.rst

 =========

-Our protocol system is built from components that act as independent processes, that react to inputs and generate outputs, similar to the actor model.
+Our protocol system is built from components that act as independent processes, that react to inputs and generate outputs similar to the actor model.
 We build up a relatively simple framework for this intra-process IO, based on some low-level utilities.
 We'll talk about these first.